-The Verifier should document the results of all testing procedures, evidence collected and where professional judgement, scepticism or assumptions have been used.
+The Approved Verifier should document the results of all testing procedures, evidence collected and where professional judgement, scepticism or assumptions have been used.

-The Verifier should seek written representation by the Issuer to confirm any matter relied on in the testing procedures.
+The Approved Verifier should seek written representation by the Issuer to confirm any matter relied on in the testing procedures.
 The Issuer should acknowledge responsibility for the accuracy of such representations.

 Evidence gathering and documentation should be conducted in such a manner that the testing process could be repeated and replicated independently if required.
-All copies of evidence and documentation should be held on record for two years beyond the term of the bond or in line with other professional requirements, or requirements imposed by law or regulation, that are at least as demanding.
+All copies of evidence and documentation should be held on record for two years beyond the term of the bond, loan or other debt instrument or in line with other professional requirements, or requirements imposed by law or regulation, that are at least as demanding.